Our website relies on funding from our readers, and we may receive a commission when you make a purchase through the links on our site.

 ManageEngine Application manager

 ManageEngine is another reputed brand when it comes to monitoring tools.
-ManageEngine Application Monitor is an on-premise monitoring tool supported by Windows and Linux.
+ManageEngine Application Manager is an on-premise monitoring tool supported by Windows and Linux.
 It is a comprehensive tool for monitoring website performance and server resources.

 ManageEngine can diagnose full stacks and keep track of performance bottlenecks no matter where they are present.
 It supports a comprehensive catalog of programming languages, including Python.
 It has a utility specifically for identifying applications and figuring out links between them.
 It can also create a visual application dependency map to give you an accurate idea of the systems that call modules and the locations where they are hosted.
 ManageEngine can also keep track of background API processes.
 Hence, it can track a code’s execution no matter where the code is hosted.
 It can also issue alerts whenever an issue arises as well as identify its root causes.